 The Senior Nutrition Program provides hot, nutritious meals as well as opportunities to be active and build new friendships.
 Meals and a variety of services provided at local Senior Centers focus on creating an engaging experience in a supportive and caring environment.
 Many seniors across Jefferson County attend one of our 27 Senior Centers, where they not only eat a free lunch, but interact with friends and access resources such as transportation, health and wellness information, exercise, fun activities, crafts, volunteer opportunities and community services.

-Seniors who are homebound, isolated and do not have access to public or private transportation may be eligible for home-delivered meals or, depending on location, meals delivered through United Way of Central Alabama’s more widely known program called Meals on Wheels.
+Seniors who are homebound, isolated and do not have access to public or private transportation may be eligible for home-delivered meals through United Way of Central Alabama’s Meals on Wheels program.

 Volunteers Are Our Driving Force